-We are constantly trying to keep a good overview on the cookies on our Service.
+We are constantly trying to keep a good overview of the cookies on our Service.
 However, it is possible that third parties place cookies on the Service.
 If that happens, you will not find these cookies in this overview.
-This mainly concerns embedded elements, for example cookies from an embedded YouTube video.
+This mainly concerns embedded elements, for example, cookies from an embedded YouTube video.
 Do you find cookies on the Service that are not listed in this overview?
-Than please contact us by sending an email to email@example.com.
+Then please contact us by sending an email to firstname.lastname@example.org.

 Safety and security

 Spendolater has taken appropriate technical and organizational measures by using the latest technologies to protect your information against loss or unlawful processing.
 We use safeguards to help keep the information collected through the Service secure and take steps (such as requesting a unique password) to verify your identity before granting you access to your account.
 We request you to do your part to help us.
 You are responsible for maintaining the secrecy of your unique password and account information, and for controlling access to emails between you and Spendolater, at all times.

 We do not share information that we have obtained with our functional cookies.
 The information which we have obtained with our analytical cookies are only shared with third parties without your consent after we have anonymized this information.
 Other information obtained with analytical cookies is only shared with third parties after we have received your consent.
 Information obtained with tracking cookies is only shared after we have received your consent.